Robert Merski: Personal

 Merski was born and grew up in Erie, Pennsylvania.
 He attended Cathedral Preparatory School and graduated from Mercyhurst University with a degree in education.
 He later received a master's degree from Wilkes University and worked as a social studies teacher for the Erie City School District.
-Merski's father, Robert Gary Merski, previously served as the Sheriff of Erie County.
+Merski's father, Bob Merski, previously served as the Sheriff of Erie County.

 Political career

 Merski previously served on the Erie City Council for seven years.
 In 2018, he took a leave of absence from with the Erie City School District to run for the 2nd District seat after the incumbent, Florindo Fabrizio, announced he would not be running for reelection due to a terminal cancer diagnosis.
 Endorsed by Fabrizio before his death, Merski won the Democratic primary over two other candidates by securing 47% of the vote and went on to beat Republican Tim Kuzma in the general election after receiving 65% of the vote.